 14 Pews Film Academy began in 2012.
 Our original goal was to keep the youth of Houston engaged in positive and creative activities that will be both beneficial to the students and our community.
-In doing so we have focused on creating films on local contemporary artists.
+In doing so we have focused on creating films on local contemporary artists, highlighting women, artists of color and under-represented practitioners.
 Since 2015, our student films on local artists have premiered at the Houston Cinema Arts Festival to appreciative audiences.
 Although, Houston has a thriving contemporary art scene, it’s rarely highlighted in films.
 14 Pews Academy hopes to help change this, one short film at a time.

-ABOUT INSTRUCTOR: Cressandra Thibodeaux is a documentary filmmaker, cinematographer, editor and storyteller.
-She started actively exploring film while being a camera-woman at Houston Public Access.
+ABOUT INSTRUCTOR: Cressandra Thibodeaux is an artist who had her mixed-media series OIL ON WATER, (abstract images of the BP Oil Spills) shown at Art Basel in Basel, Switzerland.
+She is also a photographer, filmmaker and storyteller.
+She started actively exploring film while being a camera-woman at Houston Public Access in 1990.
 She then went on to receive her MFA from Columbia University’s Film Program.
-At Columbia University she was part of an educational team that taught documentary to middle school students in Harlem.
-Cressandra is passionate about helping other filmmakers develop their skills.
-She balances her time as a teacher with her creative work on documentary films and running 14 Pews.
-Cressandra is the founder of several small film festivals and the Executive Director of 14 Pews.
+At Columbia University she was part of an educational team that taught documentary filmmking to middle school students in Harlem.
+Cressandra is passionate about helping other filmmakers develop their skills, while also promoting Texas contemporary artists.
+She balances her time as a teacher with her creative filmmaking work and running 14 Pews.
+Cressandra is also the founder of several small film festivals and the Executive Director of 14 Pews.

 LIST of several past GUEST SPEAKERS: